 Demilka solves this through its Skill Family structure, which connects child, parent, and grandparent skills.
 This ensures a complete view—allowing users to trace a skill from its most specific version up to its broader category.

-ANZSCO Integration
+OSCA/ANZSCO Integration